 The right side is being evaluated and then assigned to the variable on the left.
 Meaning

 Use of C# variables in the mathematical expression.

 int a, b, c; a = 3; b = 2; c = 4; int wowExp = (a + b) * c; //Print Value Console.WriteLine(wowExp); // 20

 You can also assign the same value to multiple different variables all at the same time.

-C# 3.0 introduced the implicitly typed variable with the var keyword.
-Now you can declare a local variable without giving an explicit or real type.
-The variable still receives a type at compile time, but the type is provided by the compiler.
+C# 3.0 introduced the implicitly typed local variables with the var keyword.
+Now you can declare a variable without giving an explicit or real type.
+The variable still receives a type at compile-time, but the type is provided by the compiler.

-Actually, the var keyword instructs the compiler to infer the type of variable from the expression on the right side of the initialization statement.
+The var keyword in c# instructs the compiler to infer the type of a variable from the expression on the right side of the initialization statement.
 It just means that the compiler determines and assigns the most appropriate type.

 var variableName = variableValue; // Syntax